makman568/algofun/pq/traffic/consensus_traffic.md

 *   **Cert Vote Phase:** The theoretical expectation is **≈ 233 unique votes**, based on the calculation with `N=1,500`.

-*   **Next Vote Phase:** These votes, formally called "Next votes" in the source code, are part of a *pipelining* optimization to speed up consensus.
-The theoretical expectation is ≈ 477 unique votes, based on the calculation with `N=5,000`.
+*   **Next Vote Phase:** "Next" votes are a core liveness mechanism.
+They are cast when a round is taking too long to certify a block, allowing the network to formally agree to move on to the next round.
+While they can be sent ahead of time as part of general network pipelining, their primary role is not pipelining itself, but ensuring the chain does not stall.
+The theoretical expectation for the number of potential Next voters is ≈ 477, based on the calculation with N=5,000.

 Summing the core components (Proposals, Soft, Cert) gives a total **theoretical core consensus traffic of ≈ 607 messages per round.**